Legends-Rising/legends-keypress/README.md

-Here's the polished `README.md` for your GitHub repository:

----

 # 🎮 RedM RP Standalone Key Press Mini-Game

 This standalone mini-game for RedM RP servers challenges players with quick key-press actions against the clock!
 Players must press random keys within a limited time, with interactive audio feedback for key presses, success, and failure.
 The game includes dynamic UI positioning and customizable settings, making it adaptable and engaging.